Lacrymology/states/carbon/doc/pillar.rst

 graphite:file-max
 ~~~~~~~~~~~~~~~~~

 Maximum of open files for the daemon.

-Default: not used.
+Default: ``False`` by default of that pillar key.

 graphite:carbon:interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Network interface to bind Carbon-relay daemon.